Syston and Peterborough Railway

 The Syston and Peterborough Railway was an early railway in England opened between 1846 and 1848 to form a connection from the Midland Counties Railway near Leicester to Peterborough, giving access to East Anglia over the Eastern Counties Railway.
 The project was part of the ambition of George Hudson to establish and maintain a monopoly of railway service over a large area of England.
 The surveying of the line achieved notoriety when Robert Sherard, 6th Earl of Harborough, who was hostile to railways, arranged a battle to obstruct surveys of the proposed line, and later of its construction.

 The line later formed part of a new direct route from Nottingham to Kettering and London, and later still was the base of the Midland and Great Northern Joint Railway, giving access to Norfolk and parts of Suffolk.

-The core of the line between Syston and Peterborough remains in use today, carrying a useful service of cross-country traffic.
+The core of the line between Syston and Peterborough remains in use today, carrying a useful service for cross-country traffic.

 Origins

 First railways; and the rise of George Hudson

-On 10 May 1844, the Midland Railway Act was passed, creating a new company by the amalgamation of three smaller concerns.
-From the outset, its Chairman was George Hudson, the so-called 'Railway King'.
+On 10 May 1844, the Midland Railway (Consolidation) Act 1844 (7 & 8 Vict. c. xviii) was passed, creating the Midland Railway, a new company, by the amalgamation of three smaller concerns.
+From the outset, its chairman was George Hudson, the so-called 'Railway King'.
 Hudson was a skilful manipulator, and his methods were often dubious.
 He dominated several railway companies, and his ambition was to get them working together to form a near-monopoly, at a time when control of a large district of the country by a railway concern was feasible.
-His lines formed a through route from York to Rugby, where it joined the London and Birmingham Railway (later the London and North Western Railway -- LNWR), giving access to London.
+His lines formed a through route from York to Rugby, where it joined the London and Birmingham Railway (later the London and North Western Railway—LNWR), giving access to London.
 Although long-distance passenger business was important, the transport of coal from colliery districts to industrial areas was dominant; and transport of manufactured goods to areas of consumption was also key.